-This question was posed on LinkedIn, receiving unanimous “no way in web 2.0 hell” replies from recruiters and HR people.
+This question was posed on LinkedIn, receiving unanimous “No way, Jose!” replies from recruiters and HR people.
 Among the top arguments against video resumes were viewing time, discrimination issues, downloadability, and storage, but I think there’s a much more important and insurmountable factor to consider.

 Paper resumes reign supreme because the reader is in control.
 The look where they want.
 They stop reading when they want.
 They laugh when they want (or cry), depending on the candidate.